Efficient Feature Distillation for Zero-shot Annotation Object Detection: Conclusion

 \section{Conclusion}

-We have proposed Efficient Feature Distillation for Zero-shot Detection (EZSD) in this paper.
-EZSD successfully solves two problems that are critical in transferring knowledge from large-scale multi-modal models to zero-shot detectors.
-1. bridging the domain gap between the classification dataset and detection dataset, and 2. selecting the meaningful distillation regions (CLIP Proposals) for obtaining knowledge from CLIP.
-Benefiting from solving these two problems, EZSD achieves state-of-the-art performance with a much shorter training schedule in the COCO zero-shot setting and outperforms previous work by 4\% in LVIS overall setting with 1/10 training time.
-We believe our work provides a solid solution for applying zero-shot detection in real life, and hope our method can inspire other works in the future. { }
+We propose a new setting for detecting novel instances, called Zero-shot Annotation object Detection (ZAD), to move one step closer to the real-life scenario.
+Our method Efficient Feature Distillation for Zero-shot Annotation Detection (EZAD) in this paper.
+EZAD successfully bridging the domain gap between the classification and detection datasets, and selecting the meaningful distillation regions (CLIP Proposals) for obtaining knowledge from CLIP.
+Benefiting from these two improvements, EZAD outperforms previous distillation-based work in both COCO and LVIS with a much shorter training schedule.
+We believe our work provides a solid solution for applying zero-shot annotation detection in real life, and we hope our method can inspire other works in the future.